Texas’ current minimum wage rate is $7.25. This is the same as the federal minimum wage as established by the Fair Labor Standards Act (FLSA).

 For more information on Texas’s minimum wage laws, visit our Texas Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.
+Also, employers and employees may obtain more information about Texas labor laws or potential violations from the Texas Workforce Commission (TWC).

 Related topic covered on other pages include: